jython/devguide/setup_jy.rst

+..
+Jython companion to setup.rst

 ===============
 Getting Started
 ===============

-.. warning:: At present, this is not much more than a copy of the CPython original with the obviously inapplicable crudely hacked out.

-These instructions cover how to get a working copy of the source code and a compiled version of the Jython interpreter (Jython is the version of Python available from https://www.jython.org/).
+These instructions cover how to get a working copy of the source code and a compiled version of the Jython interpreter (Jython is the version of Python available from http://www.jython.org/).
 It also gives an overview of the directory structure of the Jython source code.

 .. warning:: They mean CPython